Separating and Collapsing Electoral Control Types: Results

 In a plurality election, for each vote where a particular candidate is ranked first, that candidate receives a point, and a winner is a candidate with the highest number of points among all the candidates (naturally, there can be multiple winners).
 The votes in plurality elections are linear orders.
 Recall that by the ``general case,'' we mean the general case with respect to elections where the votes are linear orders.
-Thus to separate two control types in the general case, it certainly suffices to show that they separate under plurality, as such separations inherit back to the general case via the I3 and I2 inheritance frameworks from our preliminaries.\footnote{We note that for some cases we achieve strong incomparability in our general-case results, always via I3${}^*$.
-In such cases, incomparability still holds, since strong incomparability is simply a specific subcase of incomparability.} The reason we know that no separation for the general case is missed is that our results show that plurality has not a single $\subseteq$, $\supseteq$, or collapse result not also possessed by the general case; so our I2 cases are valid, and every general-case $\subsetneq$, $\supsetneq$, or incomparability (or even strong incomparability) that holds is yielded by our inheritances.
+Thus to separate two control types in the general case, it certainly suffices to show that they separate under plurality, as such separations inherit back to the general case via the I3 and I2 types of inheritance discussed in our preliminaries.\footnote{We note that for some cases we achieve strong incomparability in our general-case results, always via I3${}^*$.
+In such cases, incomparability still holds, since strong incomparability is simply a specific subcase of incomparability.} The reason we know that no separation for the general case is missed is that our results show that plurality has no $\subseteq$, $\supseteq$, or collapse results not also possessed by the general case; so our I2 cases are valid, and every general-case $\subsetneq$, $\supsetneq$, or incomparability (or even strong incomparability) that holds is yielded by our inheritances.

 Let us now turn our attention to the two new general-case containments shown in this paper (these containments are in addition to the obvious ones, noted at location $(**)$ of Section~\ref{sec:introduction}, about two control types that only differ in their winner model) and also argue that both are strict in the general case (by which, recall, we mean that there is at least one election system under which the containment is not an equality).
-The following two containments apply to all vote types (not just linear orders; and we argue in Section~\ref{sub:av} that the collapses by Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} also apply to all vote types).
+The following two containments apply to all vote types (not just linear orders; and we argue in Section~\ref{sub:av} that the collapses by \citeR{hem-hem-men:j:search-versus-decision} also apply to all vote types).